iliakan/mud-client/Readme.md

 Hi guys.
 In old times I used Tintin++ or JMC to play [MUDs](https://en.wikipedia.org/wiki/MUD).

 This MUD client is made for powerful javascript-scripting.
 Orginally for ROM-based MUDs (Solace, CarrionFields and others), but can be adjusted to run on other muds as well.
+Text-based (no MUD protocols), yet capable.

 Features: